julianpeeters/avrohugger/README.md

 # avrohugger
 Schema-to-case-class code generation for working with Avro in Scala.

-* `avrohugger-core`: Generate source-code dynamically at runtime for evaluation at a later step
+* `avrohugger-core`: Generate source code dynamically at runtime for evaluation at a later step
 * `avrohugger-tools`: Generate source code at the command line with the avrohugger-tools jar.
+* `[sbt-avrohugger](https://github.com/julianpeeters/sbt-avrohugger)`: Generate source code at compile time with a sbt plugin.

 Generates Scala case classes (for use with [Scalavro](https://github.com/GenslerAppsPod/scalavro) and [Salat-Avro](https://github.com/julianpeeters/salat-avro)), or case classes that implement `SpecificRecordBase` (for use with the Avro Specific API - Scalding, Spark, Avro, etc.).